storybookjs/ember/docs/writing-stories/play-function.md

 <!-- prettier-ignore-end -->

-By combining the stories, you're recreating the entire component workflow and spot potential issues while reducing the boilerplate code you need to write.
+By combining the stories, you're recreating the entire component workflow and can spot potential issues while reducing the boilerplate code you need to write.

 ## Delaying interactions